ChrisGuenther333/golf-score-app/README.md

 # Golf-Score-App
 In this app you can:
 -Select from 3 different golf courses
--Select from 4 different tees for each course
+-Select from the different tees of each course
 -Add up to 4 players
 -Reset card (this deletes all players and their scores) -Add and edit scores for each hole by clicking on the corresponding player cell (You can't add scores for a hole if the previous hole hasn't been completed yet)